spacefall/github-action-docker-build/README.md

 ## github-action-docker-build

-An extremely simple docker image build for your repository, make in order to replace in open source Docker Hub integration, which has gone to the payed tier.
+An extremely simple docker image auto build for your repository, made in order to replace in open source Docker Hub build integration, which has gone to the payed tier.

-Usage example:
+The resulting image is stored in ghcr.io, which is free for open source projects.

+The `dockerfile` should exist in project root.

+Also links a built image back to the repository via adding the according `LABEL` instruction to the dockerfile in process of a build.

+Usage example (include it in a workflow file, e.g. `.github/workflows/build.yml`):

 ```
 on: